 What is the turnaround time once a prior authorization has been submitted?

-- Extension: Up to 45 calendar days when it is in the member’s best interest to obtain additional information that would support the request (a member or provider may request this so they can provide the needed information)
+- Extension: Within 45 calendar days when it is in the member’s best interest to obtain additional information that would support the request (a member or provider may request this so they can provide the needed information)

 Scripps Health Plan maintains a list of services that require prior authorization.
 Our network of contracted providers have a list of services that require prior authorization.
 Members and providers may also contact Scripps Health Plan’s utilization management department for questions or additional information regarding medical necessity criteria.